EESSI/docs/docs/site_build/site_cvmfs.md

 ### Security considerations

 There are many policies you can attach to a bucket to increase security.
-At the _very_ least, consider setting a bucket policy that restricts IP access to a whitelisted range (i.e. only the nodes where your build bot(s) run, and your Stratum 0 need access).
+At the _very_ least, consider setting a bucket policy that restricts IP access to a whitelisted range (i.e. only the nodes where your build bot(s) run and your Stratum 0 need access).
 The [AWS policy generator](https://awspolicygen.s3.amazonaws.com/policygen.html) can be a helpful tool in generating such a policy.

 Another thing to consider is to create a secondary user with `aws iam create-user --user-name <name>` and attach a very limited policy to it (e.g. only read/write/list on buckets, nothing else).
 Then, create credentials for this user with `aws iam create-access-key --user-name <name>` and provide those credentials to the EESSI build bot and Stratum 0 machines.
 That way, if that token is compromized, the impact is minimized (e.g. the token can at least not be used to create new IAM idententies, etc).